dgp1130/HydroActive/README.md

 Any server can do that, exactly how it does so is unimportant to HydroActive.
 From here, HydroActive makes it easy to load from this component and make it interactable.
-It does this by providing an API to define custom elements useful lifecycle and convenient DOM APIs.
+It does this by providing an API to define custom elements with useful lifecycle and convenient DOM APIs.
 One example would be:

 ```typescript